MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 ### Relationship functions

 Relationship functions in DAX allow you to return values from another related table, specify a particular relationship to use in an expression, and specify cross filtering direction.
-To lean more, see [Relationship functions](relationship-functions-dax.md).
+To learn more, see [Relationship functions](relationship-functions-dax.md).

 ### Statistical functions

-DAX provides statistical functions that perform aggregations.
-In addition to creating sums and averages, or finding the minimum and maximum values, in DAX you can also filter a column before aggregating or create aggregations based on related tables.
+Statistical functions calculate values related to statistical distributions and probability, such as standard deviation and number of permutations.
 To learn more, see [Statistical functions](statistical-functions-dax.md).

 ### Text functions